Enzlp/Enzlp/README.md

 ### Hi there  :v:
-My name is Enzo, I'm a university student, currently studying computer science
+I'm Enzo.
+I'm currently at Universidad de Chile studying computer science and engineering.
+I'm interested in the idea of technology and software development used to solve real life problems.